duncombe/glossary/README.md

   <DT><a name="B"></a><a href=#contents>B</a><DD>
   <DT><a name="C"></a><a href=#contents>C</a><DD>
+<DT>Cartopy<DD>A library providing cartographic tools for Python.
+A part of Scitools.
 <DT>CDF<DD> Common Data Format (CDF).
 Self-describing data format for the storage of scalar and multidimensional
 data in a platform- and discipline-independent way.
   <DT>CDIP <DD>Coastal Data Information Program